-Quickly and easily add media to a Confluence page.
-There are a few techniques that will help you best organize your images and videos, maintain them over time, and ensure consistency.
+Media can be added to Confluence pages quickly and easily to help give context to your content.
+There are a few techniques we recommend using that will help you to organize your images and videos, maintain them over time, and ensure consistency across pages.

 When your team is creating image files and adding them in Confluence, agree upon a set of standards to help with organization and presentation: